 After obtaining his Law Degree, BPh, BTh and MTheol, Michele earned his PhD in Canon Law at the Pontifical Lateran University in Rome.
 At this university he won the Sub Auspiciis Lateranensibus prize for 2010's best doctoral thesis of the year, began teaching Children's Rights and Canon Law, and in 2013 became a full professor of Canon Law.
 From 2013 to 2016 he also worked as an adjunct professor of Canon Law at LUMSA University School of Law.
-Prior to his appointment at ACU, Michele was a guest professor of Canon Law at Catholic University of Murcia–UCAM and a visiting scholar at Heythrop College-University of London, where his research focused on law and religion in educational matters.
+Prior to his appointment at ACU, Michele was a guest professor of Canon Law at Catholic University of Murcia–UCAM and a visiting scholar at Heythrop College-University of London, where his research focused particularly on law and religion in educational matters.
 In 2012 he was appointed as a lawyer for the Congregation for the Doctrine of the Faith.

-Prof Riondino is a member of the editorial board of Vergentis, the juridical review of the Catholic University of Murcia (UCAM).
+Prof Riondino is a member of the scientific board of Vergentis, the juridical review of the Catholic University of Murcia (UCAM), and of Monitor Ecclesiasticus.
 He authored the books Famiglia e Minori.
-Temi giuridici e canonici (2011) and Giustizia riparativa e mediazione nel diritto penale canonico (2011; 2nd edition 2012), and co- authored Introduzione al diritto canonico (2015; 2nd edition 2017; 3rd edition 2019) with Manuel J. Arroba Conde.
+Temi giuridici e canonici (2011) and Giustizia riparativa e mediazione nel diritto penale canonico (2011; 2nd edition 2012), and co-authored Introduzione al diritto canonico (2015; 2nd edition 2017; 3rd edition 2019) with Manuel J. Arroba Conde.
 The Spanish translation of the latter will be published in late 2020, under the title Introducción al derecho canonico.
 More than fifty juridical articles and book chapters written by Prof Riondino have been published in Italian, English, Spanish and Portuguese.
 He has also provided keynote addresses at numerous international conferences in Europe, America, Africa, Asia and Oceania.